AnyBody/ammr/Docs/BodyModels/BodyParts_and_models.rst

 The Body Models
 ===============

-Each body part is implemented utilizing data from detailed cadaveric/anatomic studies ensuring high accuracy and anatomical fidelity.
+Each body part is implemented utilizing data from detailed cadaver/anatomy studies, thus ensuring high accuracy and anatomical fidelity.

-See the section below for a more detailed description of the models and the data behind.
+See the section below for a more detailed description of the models and the underlying anatomical data.

 .. rst-class:: html-toggle

-Background (tl;dr)
+Background
 ----------------------

-The body model live in the ``Body/`` subfolder.
-Here you find body model collections.
-The folder names and organization here is historical depending on the origin of the models.
+The body models live in the ``Body/`` subfolder within your AMMR directory.
+The folder names and organization here depend on the origin of the models.

-By far the more important is the AAUHuman, which contains the AnyBody full body model.
-It was originally developed at Aalborg University, Denmark (with the acronym AAU) but it consists of body-parts (trunk and extremities), which are either developed elsewhere or based on data sets from elsewhere.
+By far the most important folder is the ``Body/AAUHuman``, which contains the AnyBody full body model.
+It was originally developed at Aalborg University, Denmark (with the acronym AAU) but also consists of body-parts (trunk and extremities) that were either developed elsewhere or based on data sets from elsewhere.

-Two mandible models have also been developed but has so far never assembled with the AAUHuman.
+Two mandible models have also been developed but are yet to be assembled with the AAUHuman.
 These two mandible models can be found in ``Body/Mandible``

-The Beta section contains less developed and tested models.
+The ``Body/Beta`` folder contains less developed and tested models.

 The different body parts included in the full body model are derived from various anatomical databases from literature.
-The full body model contains shoulder/arm, different leg, trunk and foot models that can run in several possible combinations.
+The full body model contains shoulder/arm, trunk, foot and multiple leg models which can be assembled into the full human in many combinations.

-Please notice that all parts of the AAUHuman (i.e., all parts except the mandible) are connected, so they together form a quite complete full body model.
+.. note:: Parts of the AAUHuman (except the
+    mandible) are by default assembled together into a full body model.
-See the :doc:`/BM_Config/HumanBody_configurations` for how to configure the the different body parts into a complte model.
+    See :doc:`/BM_Config/HumanBody_configurations` for re-configuring the model to for example, only represent the trunk, or use a different leg/muscle model.

 .. warning:: In most cases, it is not necessary (and not
     recommended) to edit the files in the ``Body/`` subfolder in the AMMR.